V2Xgithub/WiLabV2Xsim/README.md

 *****

 *****
-Also contributing or contributed (if you feel you should be in the list, just let us know...we apologize, we are sure we are missing someone)
+Also contributing or contributed, in alphabetic order (if you feel you should be in the list, just let us know...we apologize, we are sure we are missing someone)

+Claudia Campolo

-Giammarco Cecchini (who started the implementation)
+Giammarco Cecchini

 Michele Menarini

-Claudia Campolo

 Francesco Romeo
 *****